Michael-Miller-Jr/undetectable/README.md

 This tricks anti-adblock scripts into thinking ads are working normally, even though your ad blocker is still quietly blocking them in the background.

-So to clarify: the extension doesn’t block or display real ads, but it fakes the presence of ads just enough to fool detection mechanisms.
-That’s the key to staying “undetectable.”
+So to clarify: the extension doesn't block or display real ads, but it fakes the presence of ads just enough to fool detection mechanisms.
+That's the key to staying “undetectable.”

 ## 💡 Why This Exists
 The author of this extension believes users should have the freedom to browse the internet without constant interruptions or coercive messaging.
 Just as individuals can walk down a street and choose to ignore advertisements in the physical world, they should be able to do the same online.